usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 If you have any concepts for improvements to the pipelines, or other resources that might be acquired this way, copy and modify one of the pipelines given to achieve those results.

-Even if not - be sure to break the pipelines given -- or of copies under new names -- in any of several ways.
+Even if not - be sure to break the pipelines given -- or copies under new names -- in any of several ways.
 Then run the modified pipelines, as a *safe way* to familiarize yourself with error messages:

 * Break the XML syntax of a pipeline and try to run it
-* Leave XML syntax intact (well-formed), but break something in the XProc   * An element name, attribute or attribute setting
+* Leave XML syntax intact (well-formed), but break something in the XProc
+  * An element name, attribute or attribute setting
   * A namespace
 * Try to retrieve something from a broken link

 Make sure that pipelines are back in working order when this exercise is complete.